Simple Motion [2/10]

 Exercise:

-Change both clearScr procedure calls into fillScr procedure calls to observe the difference.
+Replace both clearScr procedure calls with fillScr procedure calls to see the difference between them.

 This program draws a row of green discs,